soloexcel/alx-pre_course/README.md

-# alx-pre_course,  i'm now a software engineer
+# I'm not a certified software engineer yet!
+I work with python programming language and a bit of c programming.